 The project will be assigned as a group project.
 Each group will analyze financial statements for their selected firms.
 The analytical tools will be used is financial ratios.
-The firm should be a large U.S. company as measured by the Fortune 500 list in 2017, The secondary data for this project will be collected from annual reports and financial statements taken from Electronic Data Gathering, Analysis, and Retrieval (EDGAR) or from Mergent online database.
+The firm should be a large U.S. company as measured by the Fortune 500 list in 2018, The secondary data for this project will be collected from annual reports and financial statements taken from Electronic Data Gathering, Analysis, and Retrieval (EDGAR) or from Mergent online database.
 The balanced panel data should be for five years.
 To neutralize the effect of the financial crisis, do not include 2008 and 2009.
 Students will be expected to make use of the library and its resources for this project.
 LU Library is offering two workshops related to this project: (Introduction to Library Resources, and San Francisco Library Tour).
 So, students are encouraged to attend these workshops to learn how to access to online resources.
+Your oral presentation will be recorded by a camera and send it back to you for student self-assessment.